Slev7nm/all-iptv-dune-plugin/README.md

 - [ontv.pro](http://monitor.lol/bill.ontv.pro)
 - [shura.tv](https://shura.tv/)
 - [tvclub.cc](https://tvclub.cc/)

+Option to switch playlists in the generated plugin on the settings page

+## Working With The Software

+If your provider provides the ability to download playlist channels in the formats m3u/m3u8, then with the help of this converter you can turn it into a plugin for Dune HD with your own hands.
+We tried to reduce the number of settings to a minimum and reduce the conversion process to a few clicks and the plugin is ready to installation.

+No services!
+No paid subscriptions!
+No restrictions - download the program only once and Convert as much as you want.
+During processing, the program will intellectually try to find icons, a schedule, and archives to the list of channels from m3u playlist that you choose to convert.

+Unfortunately, the m3u contains only information about groups and channel names, and the channel names themselves are named in any form (often also with typos), that is why a small part of the channels may not be converted in the generated plug-in.
+In this case, you can watch them, but without additional features.
+If you have a lot of patience, then you can correct this moment by manually writing configs for them.

 ## Adding custom icons, groups, and more

 You can change the parameters of channels and icons of standard groups.